Composite Dental Fillings

 Why are tooth fillings used?

-Fillings are used to fill in the space left once the dentist removes the decayed area around the tooth.
+Dental fillings are used to fill in the space left once the dentist removes the decayed area around the tooth.
 The filling material, once set, restores the tooth structure which would otherwise be vulnerable to cracking, breaking and further decay.
+It is an extremely common dental treatment and is not an indication of bad dental hygiene or a high sugar diet - it can happen to anyone, however, regular visits to the dentist and good oral hygiene practices can help to prevent them from developing.

 How do I know if I need a filling?